 Dotcom’s plan to build a giant server farm using hydro electricity is clever.
 It could generate the traffic needed to make a cable viable.
 Branding it with New Zealand’s clean, green image could work as a lure.
 Keeping it outside the ambit of US Patriot Act legislation that allows spooks to pry into data at the drop of the hat is also a big plus.
 There’s also a case for backing up data in a small. democratic country in a tucked away part of the world.

 But we’re back to risk.
-Putting data in a small, remote country with only a handful of fibre links may not look attractive to big corporations – especially if that server is associated with someone like Dotcom.
+Putting data in a small, remote country with only a handful of fibre links may not look attractive to big corporations – especially if that server is associated with someone questionable.

 This isn’t about whether I think Dotcom is guilty or flaky – until he has had his day in court we won’t know how to judge the man.
 This about how others see him.
 When it comes to dealing with business risk perception can be as important as reality.